Last updated on

 I was immediately drawn to their acrylic cake disks, and knew I had to get my hands on some after watching their video tutorials.
 The disks looked simple enough to use and gave the cakes perfectly sharp edges.

 This past weekend I gave the disks a try and recorded the whole experience so you could see first-hand how to use the disks!

 Take a look….

 What I learned from my first use of the acrylic disks

 Overall, I really like the acrylic cake disks and I’ll continue to use them on all my cakes.
 As you saw in the video, I did have a couple of hiccups on my first try with the disks.

 - In the Cake Safe video, they instruct you to put some frosting between the parchment paper and one of the acrylic disks.
 When you come to this step, just put about four small scrapes of frosting on the edge of the parchment.
 If you put too much frosting on the parchment, it will be hard to scrape off the acrylic disks.

 - The other hiccup I encountered was that I lost my crisp, sharp edge when I took the board off while the frosting was still “wet.”
 To prevent this, I suggest freezing your cake for about 20-30 minutes to set the frosting.
 As with my cardboard cake method, I found it easier to “cut off” the acrylic disk from the parchment using a sharp knife.
 This also kept my edges looking clean.

-- If you get a few frosting crumbs after taking the acrylic cake disk off the cake, use the back of a icing spatula to clean up those areas.
+- If you get a few frosting crumbs after taking the disk off the cake, use the back of an icing spatula to clean up those areas.

 Even with those minor issues, I’m really happy with the disks.
 I think with each use, they’ll be easier to use.